qqqlab/madflight/src/madflight/bat/INA228/README.md

 ### Calibrating

-Note the power and the current are not meaningful without calibrating the sensor.
+Note the power and the current are not meaningful without calibrating the gizmo.
 Also the values are not meaningful if there is no shunt connected.